Stefon Diggs not at first day of Bills’ mandatory minicamp

 Beyond Diggs, McDermott confirmed that every other player on the roster was accounted for at minicamp.

 Buffalo’s mandatory minicamp runs from June 13-15 and is the first required offseason practice for all players on the roster.
-If a player opts to not show up, it results in a fine totaling $16,459 for the first missed practice, $32,920 for the second and $49,374 for the third.
+If a player opts to not show up, it can result in a fine of $16,459 for the first missed practice, $32,920 for the second and $49,374 for the third, according to OverTheCap.

 You can view McDermott’s full pre-minicamp press conference below.